georgetown-cset/1790-ai-patent-data/README.md

 ## AI Techniques Categories with Patent Classifications and Keywords

 This dimension refers to the specific type of statistical or mathematical model or technique described in a given patent.
-The categories in this dimension are shown in the following table.
-The patent classifications and keywords used to assign patents to each category are listed below.
+The categories in this dimension are shown in the following list.
+The patent classifications and keywords used to assign patents to each category are listed further below.
 In keywords, ? represents a wildcard for a single character or space, \* represents a wildcard for unlimited characters (e.g. &quot;logic?program\*&quot; includes logic-program, logic programming etc.).
 Note that all patents are in at least one AI Techniques category, since the Generic/Unspecified category contains those patents not assigned to one of the other AI Techniques categories.

-**Table 5 – Categories in the AI Techniques Dimension**
+**Categories in the AI Techniques Dimension**

 - Logic programming
 - Machine learning